Josh-XT/SQL2CS/README.md

+## Disclaimer

+This project is a work in progress currently.
+I have decided to open source it as I can see it being useful to someone as it has been to me.
+Some pieces do not work yet, these will be tracked under issues.

 ## What is this?

 Basically, it is a PowerShell script that takes your `Microsoft SQL Server` database information then creates a `C#` / `ASP.NET Core` back end project with JWT authentication and it automatically builds all GraphQL Queries and Mutations based on your database.
 I got tired of having to change code every time anything changed in the database, so I created this to make any code changes needed after making SQL Server changes in the database to be as easy as running a PowerShell script.